Seahawks first-round pick Devon Witherspoon watches practice from sideline

 — Also missing a second straight practice was starting left guard Damien Lewis, for undisclosed reasons.
 Lewis was not seen on the field.
 Seattle again made up for the absence of Lewis by moving right guard Phil Haynes to left guard and having Jake Curhan play right guard.

-— Zach Charbonnet again worked fully in practice while Kenneth Walker III and Kenny McIntosh sat out.
+— Running back Zach Charbonnet again worked fully in practice while fellow RBs Kenneth Walker III and Kenny McIntosh sat out.
 Charbonnet missed some time earlier in camp with a shoulder injury.
 But he said Tuesday that’s all in the past.
 “All good, all good,” he said.
 “Ready to go now, so I’m excited.”

-— Defensive end Dre’Mont Jones also practiced throughout after leaving practice late on Sunday with a toe injury.
+— Defensive end Dre’Mont Jones also practiced throughout after leaving practice late Sunday with a toe injury.
 He spoke to the media after and said he’s fine.

-— Others sitting out practice included OLB Darrell Taylor, DL Myles Adams, LB Vi Jones and nose tackle Cameron Young.
+— Others sitting out practice included OLB Darrell Taylor, DL Myles Adams, LB Vi Jones and NT Cameron Young.

 — Before practice, the team announced the signing of defensive end Jordan Ferguson of Middle Tennessee State while waiving as injured cornerback Andrew Whitaker.
 Whitaker suffered a knee injury in the mock game Friday.
 He will revert to injured reserve if he clears waivers.